 - Baking soda

-- Spray the shower walls with warm water and wipe off with some of the cleaning rags to loosen surface grime.
+- Spray the shower walls with warm water and wipe with a microfiber cloth to loosen surface grime.

-- Using the toothbrush, and working in small sections, scrub the baking soda paste into the grout lines.
-This is where the elbow grease helps… or the electric toothbrush.
+- Using the toothbrush, scrub the baking soda paste into the grout lines.
+This is where the extension scrubber can come in handy.

 You will need: